ddrous/desmond-rn.github.io/resume.md

 {% capture summary %}### Education{% endcapture %}{% include details.html %}

 {% capture details %}
-I have tons of sills in diverse areas:
 - __Learning new skills__: I personally think my greatest skill is learning fast and efficiently.
 And as I'm learning, returning that knowledge by teaching makes it the best part of the journey.
 - __Data Science__: As a PhD student, I love the cross-disciplinary aspect of data science.
 From statistics to AI, I'm skilled in state-of-the art tools and services to lead projects.
 - __Scientific Computing__: I'm always with computers; making them do things efficiently is one of the problem that keeps me awake every night.